Jordi1990/home-assistant.io/source/_integrations/aquacell.markdown

         data:
           title: "Softener is almost out of salt"
           message: >
-            Don't forget to place new salt blocks.
+            Place new salt blocks in the softener.
 ```

 ## Data updates